-Just mix up some chopped smoked salmon, with a dollop of horseradish sauce and a couple of spoons of low-fat cream cheese and voilà! you have a delicious topping for satisfying low GI oatcakes.
+Just mix up some chopped smoked salmon, with a dollop of horseradish sauce and a couple of spoons of low-fat cream cheese - a delicious topping for satisfying low GI oatcakes.

 You can make a dairy-free version of this healthy snack using cashew nuts.

 Find out how at 'paleo gluten-free eats'.
 (3)

 Mix some cooked prawns with low-fat mayonnaise, salt and pepper and spoon onto an avocado half.

 Avocados have good levels of vitamin B6 and vitamin C as well as being a rich source of oleic acid, which is known to help reduce inflammation (4)

 Prawns, as well as being particularly low in calories, contain a plentiful supply of selenium super important for thyroid health.
 (6)

 They also have high levels of the immune supporting mineral zinc.

 These are great for satisfying a sweet craving but don't overdo it.